alexrjohnston/velocidrone-footswitch/README.md

 # velocidrone-footswitch
-low action low latency foot switch for velocidrone combat
+Low action, low latency foot switch for velocidrone combat

 For this project you will need an Arduino Itsybitsy M0, a decent quality microswitch, some prototyping board and two short bits of wire.
 Here are links to where I got mine: